Marine Alliance for Science and Technology for Scotland

 Welcome to MASTS Working Groups

-MASTS Research Forums and Working Groups form the major scientific driving force of the MASTS community.
-Working Groups (WG) provide opportunities for more focused Forum and cross-Forum activities, addressing specific time-bound challenges related to established or emerging areas of marine research, policy initiatives or regulation.
-Below you can find an overview of our Working Groups, their objectives and current activities, and ways to get involved.
+Working Groups provide opportunities for more focused Forum and cross-Forum activities, by addressing specific time-bound challenges related to established or emerging areas of marine research, policy initiatives or regulation.

 A group of Puffin sea birds, sitting on a rock overlooking the ocean